ReDI-School/java-intermediate-berlin-2019-spring-website/docs/lessons/09-OOP-classes-and-objects.md

 You work for DHL and you have to drive a truck full of packets.
 Design the Truck into a java class then create the truck.
 Add specific truck attributes to the Truck class.

 ### Excercise 4
 You need to drive the truck to the storehouse and pick up some packets to be delivered.
 Create a `startTruck()` `stopTruck()` method and an `accelerate()` method.
-Every time you accelerate, your speed increases with 10km in 10s.
+Every time you accelerate, your speed increases with 10km.
 Use them to drive the truck.

 ### Excercise 5
 You need to load your truck with packets.
 Design the `Packet` class.
 The packet should know the details of the sender and be able to print them.
 Add 3 packets to your truck and print where you need to deliver them.